Cignor/Collider/USER_MANUAL/Nodes_Dictionary.md

    - Each dot creates a continuous voice playing from the buffer
    - Y-position determines where in the buffer to read from
    - X-position controls stereo panning
-   - Color determines which parameter is active (Delay, Volume, or Pitch)
+   - Color determines which parameter is active (Delay, Filter, or Pitch)
-   - Dot size controls volume and parameter intensity
+   - Dot size controls voice amplitude and parameter intensity
    - Great for creating thick, chorus-like textures
 3. **Spray Tool (Dynamic Grains):**
    - Click and drag to place multiple dots (spray effect)